berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * Save To Server: Editable Table:  Ability to call service when row added, when row removed, when row changed and user leaves that row.
 * Image Display Widget
 * Image Upload Widget
+* Text widget when num_dec has been specified should reformat to fit the specification when it looses format.
+In reality this should be implemented as a general purpose function that allows a reformat pattern to do this work.
 * Simple Server that can save updates for Demo purposes.

   * Add SSL to Simple Server